Jailed girlfriend of Protasevich releases video and confesses seditious acts

 Zakharova added that the Belarusian authorities are holding Sofia Sapega in custody for 72 hours, after which a court ruling “will be made on choosing measures of restraint or releasing [her].”

-Giczan reported that she is accused of participating in the unauthorized rallies in Minsk last August, but no details have been released.
+Giczan reported that she is accused of participating in the unauthorised rallies in Minsk last August, but no details have been released.
 He also reported that very unusally she had been allowed a phone call with her mother.

-"She was allowed to talk to her mother by phone, which is very usual," said Giczan.
-"Normally once you enter a detension centre that's it.
+"She was allowed to talk to her mother by phone, which is very unusual," said Giczan.
+"Normally once you enter a detension centre, that's it.
 All ties with the outside world cease."

-Prior to that Sapega had manged to get a one word text away at the time of her arrest saying only "mama."
+Prior to that, Sapega had manged to get a one-word text away at the time of her arrest, saying only "mama."

 "Her family tried to hire an independent lawyer but they were refused access to Sofia.
 She has instead been given a KGB lawyer, which is worse than none," Giczan told bne IntelliNews.

-Protasevich was also in a video a day earlier and also confessed the crimes of organising mass rallies that could bring him up to 15 years in prison if convicted.
+Protasevich was also in a video a day earlier and also confessed the crimes of organising mass rallies that could land him with up to 15 years in prison if convicted.

-Observers say that the two confessions smack of old school KGB tactics.
+Observers say that the two confessions smack of old-school KGB tactics.
 Protasevich’s father claimed he had been beaten.

 “It’s likely his nose is broken because the shape of it has changed and there’s a lot of powder on it,” Protasevich’s father Dmitry Protasevich told Reuters.
 “I think he was forced (to confess).”

-Giczan also published an enhanced copy of a still from the confession video that appear to show bruising on Protasevich's neck that suggests he was tortured.
+Giczan also published an enhanced copy of a still from the confession video that appears to show bruising on Protasevich's neck that suggests he was tortured.

-Other commentators pointed out the KGB could use the fact that they held the couple to pressure each of them into cooperating by threatening to hurt the other.
+Other commentators pointed out the KGB could use the fact that they held the couple to put pressure on each of them into co-operating by threatening to hurt the other.